HypertextAssassin0273/ModernSnakesAndLadders-PF_Project/README.md

 **main_constructor():**\
 Its main purpose is to make sure that the included functionalities aren't re-used whenever main function is called.
 Also, it initializes the file names which are used to save In-game variables & strings.
 Hence, keeping your file names updated even if you have to rename the files in application.\
 \
+**main():-**\
+This function is the main function.
+This function contains the control of the whole game.
+User can switch to resume, new game, load game, save game, tutorial and exit from this function.
+It calls the respective function as user’s input.
+In this function user can use pre-defined short cut keys too.\
+\
 **gotoxy(int x,int y):**\
 It take coordinates (x,y) as parameters and point the cursor pointer on designated coordiantes on screen.\
 \